Categorical Ambidexterity: Introduction

 \subsection{Acknowledgements}

+I thank the anonymous referee for carefully reading the manuscript and for their helpful comments and suggestions.
 I am grateful to Lior Yanovski for numerous conversations about spans and ambidexterity over the years.
-I thank Shai Keidar for his comments on the manuscript.
-I would like to thank the Max Planck Institute for Mathematics in Bonn for its hospitality during the workshop on ``Unstable Homotopy Theory'', during which a part of this manuscript was written.
+I thank Bastiaan Cnossen and Thomas Blom for useful discussions, and Shai Keidar for his comments on the manuscript.
+I would like to thank the Max Planck--Weizmann joint postdoctoral program for its financial support, and the Max Planck Institute for Mathematics in Bonn for its hospitality during the workshop on ``Unstable Homotopy Theory'', during which a part of this manuscript was written.